 My kids have spent a lot of time this school year studying the impact of pesticides and chemicals on bees in North America, particularly Canada.
 The school also arranged a field trip to Greater Toronto Area’s very own Downsview Park to study the life cycle of butterflies and understand them further.
-As we started to plan our own backyard this season the kids knew how wanted to help our pollinator friends.
-President’s Choice #PCGarden centres have a great variety of pollinator-friendly plants that we brought home this summer to further enrich our garden.
+As we started to plan our own backyard this season the kids knew how they wanted to help.
+President’s Choice #PCGarden centres have a great variety of pollinator-friendly plants.
+We brought home a few this summer to further enrich our garden.
 My favourite is lavender, a perennial favourite with bees and butterflies.
-This species needs all the help with the tough times they are facing, and I’m glad children are doing all they can.
+These species need all the help with the tough times they are facing.
+I’m glad the children are doing all they can.

 Let there be magic.

-This was my older daughter’s plan, she has always dreamed of a fairy garden.
+This was my older daughter’s plan.
+She has always dreamed of a fairy garden.
 We started to build one last year that veered off a tangent and ended up being a miniature garden for Lego Friends.
 So this year she was determined to welcome fairies and gnomes.
-And on our last visit to Presidents Choice #PCGarden centres with the options available she was able to buy plants with the shape she was looking for that mimic the look of large trees in a fairy garden.
+And on our last visit to Presidents Choice #PCGarden centres, she was able to buy plants in the “fairy garden” shape – plants that mimic the look of large trees.

 It’s early days of summer and plants are still finding their roots but I see the magic people are already quite happy in their fairyland, as are my kids.
 For me – I’m just glad to be able to enjoy my favourite place with my family this summer – outdoors!